syncfusion-content/blazor-docs/blazor/treegrid/column-template.md

 }
 ```

-In the above code, the url to be navigated is specified in the Link variable of the Tree Grid data.
+In the above code, the url to be navigated is specified in the Link variable of the tree grid data.
 Based on this, the page is routed to the corresponding url.

 After that, add new razor page for routing with routing url along with the parameters to be received, and initialize it with the required details.